 Keep Your Windows Open

 The most affordable method that can be utilized to clean the air in your home is opening the windows in your house.
 This will help eliminate harmful allergens and chemicals from the interior air.
-We recommend keeping your windows open for a couple of hours on a beautiful day to eliminate pollutants and odors from the air in your house.
+We recommend keeping your windows open for a couple of hours on a beautiful day to eliminate pollutants and purify the air in your home.